Founding Director, Dragas Center for Economic Analysis and Policy

 Chief Administrative Officer, Dragas Center for Economic Analysis and Policy

 Barbara Blake serves as the Chief Administrative Officer of The Dragas Center for Economic Analysis and Policy.
 Dr. Blake has been a Contributing Author to the highly cited State of the Region and State of the Commonwealth reports since 2015.
 Her research interests include the Economics of Social Issues and Domestic and International Migration and she has presented economic research at Harvard University and at the UK Ministry of Defence in Shrivenham, England.
 In 2018, Dr. Blake received the Strome College of Business Administrator of the Year Award.
 She earned her B.S. in International Business from High Point University, High Point, North Carolina, a Masters in International Studies from the University of Leeds, Leeds, England, and a Doctorate in Higher Education Administration from The George Washington University, Washington, DC.
-Dr. Blake is a Quality Matters (QM) Certified Master Peer Reviewer and an experienced QM Subject Matter Expert (SME) in Economics, an LMI Institute Applied Analyst and a Certified Microsoft Faculty Fellow.
+Dr. Blake is a Quality Matters (QM) Certified Master Peer Reviewer and an experienced QM Subject Matter Expert (SME) in Economics, an LMI Institute Applied Analyst, a CRA (Certified Research Administrator®) and a Certified Microsoft Faculty Fellow.

 Deputy Director, Dragas Center for Economic Analysis and Policy